LeoWinterDE/lette-mensa_web/README.md

-# lette-mensa_web
+# Lette-Verein - Mensa Plan, Web Part
-This is the web project part for the Lette Verein Mensa Plan. https://lette-verein.github.io/lette-mensa_web/
+This is the web project part for the Lette Verein Mensa Plan.
+For more information please visit - [LetteVerein lette-mensa](https://github.com/LetteVerein/lette-mensa).